AlexisCORAN/holberton-system_engineering-devops/0x19-postmortem/README.md

 ## Root cause and resolution:

-The main cause of this interruption was a typo in the php file /var/www/html/wp-settings.php in which the file /var/www/html/wp-includes/class-wp-locale.phpp was required.
-The .phpp extension was a typo, meant to be .php.
-Since /var/www/html/wp-includes/class-wp-locale.phpp did not exist and was required, a fatal error was thrown that prevented the content from being served.
+The main cause of this interruption was a typo in the php file `/var/www/html/wp-settings.php` in which the file `/var/www/html/wp-includes/class-wp-locale.phpp` was required.
+The `.phpp` extension was a typo, meant to be `.php` .
+Since `/var/www/html/wp-includes/class-wp-locale.phpp` did not exist and was required, a fatal error was thrown that prevented the content from being served.
 That caused the complete crash of the server, a puppet file was used to make the complete and efficient correction, the service was restored in 30 min.

 ## Corrective and preventative measures: